Solo Travel in Greece

 Day Trips From Athens

-From Athens you can take a day trip to visit the Temple of Poseidon in Sounio.
+From Athens, you can take a day trip to visit the Temple of Poseidon in Sounio.
 The temple itself is even more beautiful than the Parthenon, and its dramatic setting on a cliff overlooking the sea is breathtaking with a clean, inviting, and uncrowded beach literally right next door.

 If you’re driving, it’s worthwhile to spend an extra hour or so on the road to visit the hot springs at Thermopylae.
-Thermopylae was, of course, the sight of the famous ancient battle where the 300 Spartan soldiers made their heroic stand against the invading Persians.
+Thermopylae was the site of the famous ancient battle where the 300 Spartan soldiers made their heroic stand against the invading Persians.

 The islands of Aegina and Hydra can both be visited in a day from Athens.
-Aegina, famous for its pistachios, is relatively flat, and renting a bicycle once you arrive on the island is the best way to get around.
+Aegina is the cheapest Greek island to visit in the Saronic Islands.
+Famous for its pistachios, the island is relatively flat, and renting a bicycle once you arrive on the island is the best way to get around.

 Other highlights of the Peloponnese include Monemvasia – a city in such a stunning and unlikely location that you won’t believe it really exists.
 Monemvasia is a well-preserved medieval fortress climbing a 100-meter cliff on a tiny island just off the mainland.
 Today it is filled with tiny guesthouses, restaurants, and art boutiques.